Aida Obuća: Professional career

 Obućan also pursued a legal career, working in the Cantonal Court in Goražde from 1995 to 2006.
 After this period, she held the position of head of the department for legal and economic affairs at the Public Enterprise Bosansko-Podrinjske šume (English: Bosnian-Podrinje forest agency).

 Political career

 President of the Assembly of Bosnian-Podrinje Canton Goražde

 Obuća began her political career with the Party of Democratic Action (SDA).
 She held various positions in local government, including roles in the municipal council of Goražde.
 In 2014, she became the first female president of the Assembly of the Bosnian-Podrinje Canton Goražde.

-First female Premier of Bosnian-Podrinje Canton Goražde
+First female Prime Minister of Bosnian-Podrinje Canton Goražde

-In 2019, Obuća was elected Premier of the Bosnian-Podrinje Canton Goražde, the first woman to hold this position in the Federation of Bosnia and Herzegovina.
+In 2019, Obuća was elected Prime Minister of the Bosnian-Podrinje Canton Goražde, the first woman to hold this position in the Federation of Bosnia and Herzegovina.
 During her tenure, she focused on financial stability, social welfare, anti-corruption measures, and infrastructure development.

 Federal Legislature

-Following the 2022 general elections, Obuća resigned as Premier and was elected as a delegate to the House of Peoples of the Parliament of the Federation of Bosnia and Herzegovina.
+Following the 2022 general elections, Obuća resigned as Prime Minister and was elected as a delegate to the House of Peoples of the Parliament of the Federation of Bosnia and Herzegovina.